Deepakchamola/Obys_Agency/README.md

 - JavaScript: Dynamic behaviors and interactions.
 - Locomotive.js: Library for smooth scrolling and animations.
 - ScrollTrigger: Scroll-based animations and triggers.
-- Sherry.js: Custom library used in the project by Sheriyans Coding sShool for smooth animation.
+- Sherry.js: Custom library used in the project by Sheryians Coding sShool for smooth animation.

 ## Features
 - Smooth scrolling with Locomotive.js.